jmettraux/Intrigue/README.md

 given a list return the minimum number or the max one respectively.
 If a least one number is inexact, the result will be inexact (Double).

 ### call
-calls a .NET method on the target atom:
+calls a .NET method on the target atom.

 for example: